 EVI Industries, Inc. and Subsidiaries

 NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS

-December 31, 2023
+December March 31, 2023 2024

 (Unaudited)

 Note (3) - Recently Issued Accounting Guidance: In June 2016, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" ("ASU 2016-13"), which changes the way companies evaluate credit losses for most financial assets and certain other instruments.
 For trade and other receivables, held-to-maturity debt securities, loans and other specified instruments, entities are required to use a new forward-looking "expected loss" model to evaluate impairment, potentially resulting in earlier recognition of allowances for losses.
 The new standard also requires enhanced disclosures, including the requirement to disclose the information used to track credit quality by year of origination for most financing receivables.
 The guidance was required to be applied using a cumulative-effect transition method.
 The Company adopted this ASU effective July 1, 2023, the first day of its fiscal year ending June 30, 2024.
-As a result, the consolidated financial statements for the three and six-months ended December 31, 2023 are presented under the new standard, while the comparative prior year period is not adjusted and continues to be reported in accordance with the historical accounting policy.
+As a result, the consolidated financial statements for the three and six-months nine-months ended December 31, 2023 March 31, 2024 are presented under the new standard, while the comparative prior year period is periods are not adjusted and continues to be reported in accordance with the historical accounting policy.
 The adoption of this ASU did not have a material impact on the Company's consolidated financial statements.

-Trade receivables as of December 31, 2023 were \$ 44.3 million, net of an allowance of \$ 1.8 million.
+Trade receivables as of December 31, 2023 March 31, 2024 were \$44.3 million, \$44.8 million, net of an allowance of \$1.8 \$2.0 million.